 Personal Checks are not accepted.
 CASH ONLY.

 The following is a general guide, but the Tournament Director has the final say in average calculation.
-Your entry average for handicap purposes uses a composite of your league averages of 21 or more games bowled during the current season and the past 2 full seasons.
+Your entry average for handicap purposes uses the highest league average of 21 or more games bowled during the current season and the past 3 full seasons.
 Leagues averages not bowled on a sport or PBA experience league will be adjusted down to the equivalent sport average.
 If at any time your tournament pin fall average is 20 or more pins above your entering average, you will be temporarily re-rated half the difference.
 Once you cashed for total of $300 or more in local TBC tournaments, your tournament average will be the higher of the entering and current tournament pinfall average.
 Your TBC tournament pinfall tracks your most recent 48 tournament games (excluding “NO TAP” scores).
 Once you have 48 games rolled on the tour, your tournament average will be established.
 A 10 pin drop rule is in effect.
 You will maintain that average until you complete another 48 game block.
 We used a database query that may adjust or throw out any game for any game for average purposes.
 This makes “bagging” virtually impossible, as a bowler has no control over the games that are entered into average history.
 Future league averages will not affect your club entering average unless: you go 90 without entering a TBC event, bowl less than 21 TBC tournament games in any calendar year, you let membership expire, or you have a current league average of 42 or more games that is 25 or more pins above your current TBC average.
 Failure to report such an average will result immediate disqualification without the refunding of fees paid.

 Handicap is calculated at 90% of 205 your average.
 Maximum based handicap is 62 pins per game.
 “Plus Pins” (1 per game) are added to your handicap for each event that you do not cash.
 There is a maximum of 10 plus pins per game.
 You lose your “Plus Pins” at a rate of 1 for each $50 or portion thereof won.
 If you do not enter at least 1 TBC tournament per quarter, your plus pins reset to 0.
 This system ensures that the same members aren’t taking home all of the prize money each week.